Icon of arrow left

 Structured Task View and Route Optimization

-The new app introduced a centralized daily task list that clearly displays each delivery in the correct order, removing the need for drivers to plan routes manually.
+The new app introduced a daily task list that clearly displays each delivery in the correct order, removing the need for drivers to plan routes manually.
 Deliveries are organized based on proximity, helping drivers move efficiently from one location to the next.
 This structured layout reduces guesswork, saves time, and ensures consistent deliveries.

-Real-time Return Logging
+Real time Return Logging

 The new app introduced a dedicated return flow that allows drivers to mark an order as “Returned” directly from their app and provide a reason for the return on the spot.
 This information is instantly synced with the admin system, eliminating the need for drivers to physically bring back undelivered boxes before reporting issues.
 By enabling real time return logging and communication, the new system reduces delays and improves response times.